 Juniper Institute for Young Writers

-For high school students who have completed their sophomore year, this nine-day conference offers dynamic workshops in fiction and poetry, as well as craft sessions, studio courses, field trips, salons, and open mics on the UMass Amherst campus, giving them a pre-college experience with a literary arts focus.
+For high school students who have completed their sophomore year, this eight-day conference offers dynamic workshops in fiction and poetry, as well as craft sessions, studio courses, field trips, salons, and open mics on the UMass Amherst campus, giving them a pre-college experience with a literary arts focus.
 For more information about scholarships and application deadlines, visit the Young Writer website.
 MFA candidates apply for positions to teach in the Young Writer program, gaining experience in developing mixed genre curricula and working with high school students.

 jubilat/Jones Reading Series